Gig Economy Lawyers

 As experienced Gig Economy lawyers, we can provide a free, confidential consultation and advise whether you may have been improperly classified as an “independent contractor.”
 If so, we may be able to assist you, for example, in recovering financial reimbursement for many of the work-related expenses you have been forced to pay out-of-pocket.

-If you are or have been deemed an “independent contractor” with a “Gig Economy” company and are interested in learning about your potential legal rights to specific benefits as an employee, you are urged to complete and submit our online questionnaire below as soon as possible.
+If you are or have been deemed an “independent contractor” with a “Gig Economy” company and are interested in learning about your potential legal rights to specific benefits as an employer, you are urged to complete and submit our online questionnaire below as soon as possible.

-UPDATE: California Supreme Court Rules in Favor of Independent Contractors
+California Supreme Court Rules in Favor of Independent Contractors

 In an Opinion issued April 30, 2018, the Supreme Court held that California courts may apply a test developed by the Industrial Welfare Commission when determining whether a worker has been properly classified as an employee or an independent contractor.
 This “ABC” test is considered very favorable to potentially hundreds of thousands of gig economy workers who have been classified as “independent contractors.”
 You can click here to view the complete opinion issued by the California Supreme Court.